 So, before you start that big framing project consider a few of our tips to help you keep photos from sticking to glass:

 Make use of distance

-One of our favorite things to do is visit a craft store to look at photo framing options.
+One of our favorite things to do is to visit a craft store to look at photo framing options.
 A local Michael’s, Jo-Ann Fabric or Aaron Brothers will provide you with lots of great ideas on how you can add some space between your photo and the glass of the frame.
-Whatever you end up using—whether it’s a heavy matte or a recessed box—make sure the materials are acid free and will not damage the photos.
+Whatever you end up using—whether it’s a heavy matte or a recessed box—make sure the materials are acid-free and will not damage the photos.

 Use archival quality plastic

 If you don’t like the idea of putting some distance between the photo and the glass, then you could wrap your photo in archival-quality clear plastic before setting it in the frame.
 Not only will this method keep your photos from sticking to the glass, but it will also preserve the picture itself.
 Where to find archival-quality products, this website is a great place to start.

 No matter what your plans are for your print photos, it is vital to have backups of the originals.
 You can’t predict what type of damage could be done when a print photo is exposed to the elements so having a backup will ensure your photo isn’t lost forever.
 Of course, we always recommend scanning all print photos and creating several digital copies—you can never have too many backups!

 Have a photo that’s stuck to glass?
 Try these tricks to get it out.

 Most Popular Posts

 - How do you remove a photo stuck to glass?
 Here are some ideas.